bexelbie/bexelbie.github.io/_posts/2015-09-27-Vatican-Museum.markdown

 Instead I was greeted by signs pointing me toward the Egyptian museum and similar things.
 I'm not opposed to standard museum fare, but that's not why I came.
 Frankly, if this is your first exposure to these kinds of things, shame on you.
 Got to your local museum and start your education now.

 After a brief discussion Dominika and I decided to head straight to something we would be sure is unique, The Sistine Chapel.
 No video, photography, or talking is allowed in the chapel.
-Ok.
+OK.
 The first unexpected thing was the guards continually announcing this to the crowd.

 What I should have expected was to be surprised by the size.
 The chapel, while large, is smaller than I expected.
 More importantly *The Creation of Adam*, that painting you're thinking is is ... well ...
 Wikipedia says, ["*The Creation of Adam* is the best known, having an iconic standing equalled only by Leonardo da Vinci's *Mona Lisa*."](https://en.m.wikipedia.org/wiki/Sistine_Chapel_ceiling) A very apt description as like the *Mona Lisa*, the piece is much smaller in real life than you expect.